 Now for the question about scratches.
 Truthfully, all floors and finishes scratch.
 Part of the beauty of an antique floor or traditional plank floor is they already have natural dents, nail holes, and cracks.
 Your scratches will only add to the overall look of time-worn beauty.

 I feel either reclaimed antique flooring or new wide plank represents a very good value.
 Because I represent a variety of mills and have built a business relationship of mutual trust and respect, we can truly offer a floor for every budget.
 When you consider price longevity, plank floors look pretty impressive compared to carpet, vinyl and strip mill flooring all of which have a relatively short life span.

 You’ve Spoken Most About Floors — What About Your Trim Packages And Period Reproduction Furniture?

-Floors are the biggest part of our business and are much like an artists palette in that the rest of the interior of your home can be built off the look of your floor.
-Trim work that we can provide will harmonize and add to that overall “special look”.
+Floors are the biggest part of our business and are much like an artist’s palette in that the rest of the interior of your home can be built off the look of your floor.
+Trim materials that we can provide will harmonize and add to that overall “special look”.
 You will not achieve this look with what I describe as cookie cutter trim seen in most homes.

 Can A ‘Do-It-Yourself-er’ handle the installation?

 Yes. you need to take an honest look at your abilities or lack of.